alba1735/tRNAgraph/README.md

 * `--radargrp` is the observation to use for grouping the radar plots.
 If no observation is provided, the radar plots will be grouped by sample group.

+#### Compare

+* `--comparegrp1` is the observation to use for grouping the compare plots.
+If no observation is provided, the compare plots will be grouped by sample group.
+* `--comparegrp2` is the observation to use for grouping the compare plots.
+If no observation is provided, the compare plots will be grouped by sample group.

 ## Database Variables

 The database object aggregates all the information from the tRAX directory into a single object allowing for easy calls to the data.
 In addition to being able to use the following variables as flags for figure generation, they can be used for further analysis and data manipulation independent of tRNAgraph.